 Aside from these disadvantages, there are more disadvantages when owning a grappling dummy, period.

-For example, unless you are attending regular BJJ classes, a grappling dummy will not benefit you or enhance your skillset.
+For example, a grappling dummy will not benefit or enhance your skillset unless you attend regular BJJ classes.

-However, that disadvantage is more aimed toward the expensive grappling dummies you find in various sporting stores.
+However, that disadvantage is more aimed toward the expensive grappling dummies in various sporting stores.
 Since making your own will require you to spend much less, you have nothing to lose.

 If you’re a Brazilian Jiu-Jitsu student, the benefits of having a grappling dummy are apparent as long as you attend your regular classes.
 Still, not everyone can afford such an expensive training item, so making your DIY grappling dummy is the next best thing.